ReactiveX/RxJavaFX/README.md

 But this is preferable only if all the declarations are easily accessible.
 If they are in separate places throughout your UI code, this is problematic.
 Complex UI's are likely to be highly decoupled and have a model backing all the event flows.
 You cannot "add" and "remove" Observables in an `Observable.merge()` operation, and this can make designing the model rather frustrating.

-At this point, you may be tempted to resort to a `Subject` to act as a sort of [event bus](https://github.com/google/guava/wiki/EventBusExplained) accepting inputs from any number of sources and outputs to any number of subscribers.
+At this point, you may be tempted to resort to a `Subject` to act as a sort of [event bus](https://github.com/google/guava/wiki/EventBusExplained) accepting inputs from any number of sources and outputs to any number of observers.
 Although this is a valid use case, Subjects are prone to abuse and can introduce many antipatterns.

 Introducing the `CompositeObservable`.
 It is a tighter, safer alternative to a `Subject` or an event bus.
 You can `add()` and `remove()` Observables at any time from a `CompositeObservable`, and this is useful to put in an event model backing the application.